cc-d/open2fa-server/README.md

 In the provided code, the security mechanisms are described as follows:

+`aes_encrypt` is used for encrypting TOTP secrets before storage.

+`aes_decrypt` is used for decrypting TOTP secrets when they need to be retrieved.

+`gen_user_hash` is used to create truncated sha256 hashes truncated to 32 characters which are used to identify users

+`gen_uuid` is used to generate unique identifiers (UUIDs).

+## How it works

 1. **Encryption and Decryption Functions (`aes_encrypt` and `aes_decrypt`):**

    - `aes_encrypt` function is used to encrypt TOTP secrets.
 It takes a TOTP secret (`data`) and an encryption key (`enc_key`) as input.